sila-labs/Quantum-Transport-Simulations/README.md

 # Quantum Transport Simulations Repository

-This repository contains an interactive Python-based framework and web application for simulating quantum electron transport in nanoscale systems, featuring real-time conductance visualization and wavefunction inspection using tight-binding models and the Kwant package.te
+This repository contains an interactive Python-based framework and web application for simulating quantum electron transport in nanoscale systems, featuring real-time conductance visualization and wavefunction inspection using tight-binding models and the Kwant package.

 [Note: This application is now live!
 Please try it out at this link!](http://silalabs.io/qtransport/)